iltuoconsulenteit/DocCropper/README.md

 Once changed, authenticate with `/developer-login/` by sending `{ "password": "your-strong-password" }`.
 Logging in while the default password is active returns an error until the password is replaced.

 The general settings panel is similarly secured with `DOCROPPER_SETTINGS_PASSWORD` (default `12345678`).
 Change it via `/settings-password/` and unlock with `/settings-login/` before editing settings.
+In developer installations a Settings button in the header opens this panel and requests the default password.

 ### Required environment variables